Akshaysexzeo/knockathon-regime/README.md

 # knockathon-regime
-Knockathon entry form knockathon-regime team.
+Knockathon entry from "knockathon-regime" team.

+Start with "npm install" on root of the code.